agolomb/MoneFi/README.md

 ● Utilized Git and GitHub for proper source control in conjunction with other software engineers

 ● Conducted daily stand-up meetings and Agile methodologies with sprints, code reviews, and code talks

+*Please note that MoneFi is currently a Minimal Viable Product and due to proprietary restrictions, I can only provide code snippets in this repository.